slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Habits can be as small as necessary
 Nothing will change your future trajectory like habits

-Charles Duhigg wrote in The Power of Habit:
 Willpower isn’t just a skill.
-It’s a muscle, like the muscles in your arms or legs, and it gets tired as it works harder, so there’s less power left over for other things.
+It’s a muscle, like the muscles in your arms or legs, and it gets tired as it works harder, so there’s less power left over for other things. -- Charles Duhigg wrote in The Power of Habit

-> *'Pain plus reflection equals progress.' -- Ray Dalio*
+> *'Pain plus reflection equals progress.' -- Ray Dalio* -->

-This is because our minds are essentially accumulations of habits.
--->